 Now is when the real fun begins.
-With the colour you’ve chosen and a foam paintbrush, apply one layer of paint to the riser.
-If you’re painting multiple staircases, paint the one you use most often first, as to avoid longer than necessary wait time as it dries.
-Lighter colours will require two coats for optimal pigmentation, so do this after the first layer has dried completely.
+With the color you’ve chosen and a foam paintbrush, apply one layer of paint to the riser.
+If you’re painting multiple staircases, paint the one you use most often first, to avoid longer than necessary wait time as it dries.
+Lighter colors will require two coats for optimal pigmentation, so do this after the first layer has dried completely.

 The Final Touches

 Once you’ve finished painting, remove all the stair coverings and apply any touch-ups that may be needed.
 Properly seal any leftover paint before storing it.
 Don’t want what’s leftover?
 Then dispose of it in accordance with your cities chemical disposal guidelines.